formform.expr

 (evaluate expr)(evaluate expr env)

-Evaluates a FORM expresson with an optional env and returns either a constant or the simplified expression if it could not be determined to a value.
+Evaluates a FORM expr with an optional env and returns a map with a :result entry that is either a constant or nil, if it could not be determined to a value.
+It also contains a :simplified entry with the simplified expression.

 expr->const